 - Do not drive a vehicle, ride a bike, climb stairs or a ladder, or ride an escalator while experiencing symptoms of vertigo.

 - Do not operate heavy machinery or household items like a chainsaw, electric knife, or other potentially dangerous equipment during an episode.

 Meniere’s disease prognosis

 The episodes of the Meniere’s disease vary among the affected people.
 During the early stages, the condition is the most reason to bother about.
 While in the later stages vertigo episodes usually disappear.
 The constant of imbalance and progressive hearing loss comes by replacing the acute attacks of vertigo.

 Prognosis of Meniere’s disease also differs from person to person.
 Periods of remission punctuated by exacerbations of symptoms are typical.
 Some people have minimal symptoms and some have severe problems.
-Episodes occur suddenly as once or twice a year or it may be at the regular basis.
-However, most people are left with poor balance and poor hearing.
+Episodes occur suddenly as once or twice a year or it may be on a regular basis.
 Those whose condition does not stabilize are generally well-managed with medications but surgical treatment is necessary in about 5-10% of cases.

 When the person gets to know that the attacks are about to begin then they must protect themselves with the injuries.
 Some attacks occur during the night so make sure you should take asleep while making a room lights on, you’ll be depending on vision to help to maintain your balance.